Prison Legal News:

-The Ninth Circuit U.S. Court of Ap-peals affirmed the district court's dismissal of suits attacking an alleged unconstitutional no-parole policy that had been brought by California life prisoners against the Board of Prison Terms (BPT ...
+The Ninth Circuit U.S. Court of Ap-peals affirmed the district court's dismissal of suits attacking an alleged unconstitutional no-parole policy that had been brought by California life prisoners against the Board of Prison Terms (BPT), the governor ...

 California No-Parole-Policy Suits For Damages

-When Dean Farrow arrived at Alabama's Easterling Correctional Facility in July 1999, he had only ...
+When Dean Farrow arrived at Alabama's Easterling Correctional Facility in July 1999, he had only two lower teeth. ...

 The U.S. Court of Appeals for the Eleventh Circuit reversed a lower court's grant of summary judgment favoring an Alabama state prison dentist who did not timely furnish a prisoner with dentures.